Sunday, January 24, 2016

 Words & music - Harry Warren & Arthur Freed.
 Sung by Fred Astaire

 This song wins out due to a confluence of reasons.
-It’s an entrancingly beautiful melody, Fred Astaire’s vocals are flawless, and it contains a lyric line which turns the waterworks on for me unfailingly (“As long as life endures, it yours this heart of mine”).
+It’s an entrancingly beautiful melody, Fred Astaire’s vocals are flawless, and it contains a lyric that turns on the waterworks for me unfailingly (“As long as life endures, it's yours, this heart of mine”).
 They really don't write 'em like this anymore.
-The song begins at the four minute point on this video, but check out the 8-minute point to see what I call the “goosebump moment” wherein Vincente Minnelli’s eye for baroque romanticism and the heavenly dancing of Astaire and Lucille Bremer confirm just why dreams are what Le Cinema is for.
+The song begins at the four-minute point on this video, but check out the 8-minute point to see what I call the “goosebump moment” wherein Vincente Minnelli’s eye for baroque romanticism and the heavenly dancing of Astaire and Lucille Bremer confirm just why dreams are what Le Cinema is for.

 3.